Studies have shown that the most effective job search strategy for any field is networking.

 - Scroll to select skills, or manually add any not provided.
 Include skills that may set you apart, such as computer programs, certifications, languages, etc.

-- Upload your resume.
-It will be reviewed by Career Center staff who will approve or require changes before it can be viewable to others on your profile.
+- Upload your resume, based on the samples on our Resume Development page.
 Check your profile settings to make sure employers can view it when you’re ready.

 Schedule an appointment with a career consultant to discuss making the most of these strategies.